 Much of the real mythology in anime comes from Japanese folktales and traditions.
-Shinigami, which appear in Death Note (among other shows), are gods of death that perform many of the same duties as Ryuk and Rem, minus the whole notebook thing.
+Shinigami, which appear in Death Note (among other shows), are gods that perform many of the same duties as Ryuk and Rem, minus the whole notebook thing.

 The Western influence on the idea of the Shinigami perhaps explains the creatures' resemblance to Grim Reapers.

+To create a vast world of unique creatures, Pokémon pulls inspiration from a wide variety of sources, such as ice cream, real-world animals, and even Japanese mythology.
 Jynx, an ice/psychic type Pokémon, is based on the Japanese legend of the Yamauba.
 According to myth, Yamauba are elderly witches who live in the mountains and target naive journeyers.
 The legendary beings' magical powers and preferred location account for the Pokémon's elemental composition.

 Exeggutor is also based on a mythological monster.
-Jinmenshi are trees that bare fruit resembling raucous human heads.
+Jinmenshi are trees that bear fruit resembling raucous human heads.
 The fruit is said to have gone extinct after it was consumed in huge quantities.
 Why anyone would want to eat a fruit that looks like a human face is not explained.
 (Exeggutor, for his part, does not look especially delicious.)

-'Onyankopon' Borrows Its Titlular Character From Akan FolklorePhoto: Onyankopon / Asmik Ace Entertainment
+'Onyankopon' Borrows Its Titular Character From Akan FolklorePhoto: Onyankopon / Asmik Ace Entertainment

 African mythology is rarely featured in anime, so the 2017 children's show Onyankopon is in a league of its own.
 The show references an Akan folktale about Onyankopon the sky god, who used to live among humans, but retreated into the air after an old woman hit him in the head with a pestle she was using to mash yams.